code-423n4/2022-09-quickswap-findings/data/Rolezn-Q.md

 ## Recommended Mitigation Steps
 Lack of two-step procedure for critical operations leaves them error-prone.
 Consider adding two step procedure on the critical functions.

+## (4) Use SafeMath
+Severity: Low

+The Algebra contracts are heavily math-based contracts, it is recommended to use SafeMath to avoid potential overflows/underflows.

+## Recommended mitigation steps
+Apply safemath or move to solidity 0.8.x

-## (4) Variable Names That Consist Of All Capital Letters Should Be Reserved For Const/immutable Variables
+## (5) Variable Names That Consist Of All Capital Letters Should Be Reserved For Const/immutable Variables

 Severity: Non-Critical